The Dolphins NRL Bid has a diversified business that matches any – and exceeds most – clubs in the NRL.

 - Dolphins Leagues Club with over 40,000 members

-- Dolphins Leisure Centre with gymnasium and pool
+- Dolphins Fitness and Aquatic Centre with gymnasium and pools

 - Leased Office Space

-These assets are valued in excess of $100 million and are situated on an 11-hectare site owned by the Dolphins – eliminating most of the start-up costs any genuine NRL Bid would face.
+These assets are valued in excess of $100 million and are situated on an 11-hectare site owned by the Dolphins – eliminating most of the start-up costs any genuine NRL Bid would face and allowing for an almost immediate start.

 GEOGRAPHICAL LOCATION AND FOOTPRINT